ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

     You will see the spectroscopic image.
 Once you are done examining it close the window, now a line plot should appear, examine it then close it.

     ![Alt text](/images/imshow.png?raw=true "Title")![Alt text](/images/lineplot.png?raw=true "Title")

+    Some important information we can get from the first image is that we are not working with a clean uniform image.
+There are also visible clusters of similarly coloured poylgons, which we can only assume to be a unique type of crop.

+    Some important information we can get from the second image is how the Z-dimension (different spectra) change over the course of the image (please note: changes from pixel to pixel is discrete and not continuous like the line-plot implies), we are looking at only one line of pixels and not the entire image.
+We can look at the spectra over the whole image, however plotting a 3D graph is not only time confusing, but can be a complete waste of time if our data is dense (which it is in our case).

     <b>OPTIONAL:</b> Feel free to play around with ```plt.imshow(features[:,:,0])``` by changing the value of 0 to anything from 0 to 223 in order to get a better feel of the data.